MBtech/white-paper/book-ratings.md

 Here's a bunch of books that I have read (listened to) and my ratings for them.
 Maybe it could help you select a new book to read.
 Most of them have been audiobooks unless I explicitly mention it and they are not CS books generally.
 A rating of 5 means an average book, it doesn't mean that the book was bad.
 Just that it was nothing special or intriguing.

 ## Up Next:
-1. Chaos Monkeys (by Antonio Garcia Martinez)
-2. Do Dice Play God?: The Mathematics of Uncertainty (by Ian Stewart)
+1. Do Dice Play God?: The Mathematics of Uncertainty (by Ian Stewart)
+2. The Phoenix Project (by Gene Kim, Kevin Behr and George Spafford)

 ## Currently Listening:
 1. Accessory to War (by Neil deGrasse Tyson and Avis Lang): 7/10
 2. Logically Fallacious (by Bo Bennett)
+3. Chaos Monkeys (by Antonio Garcia Martinez)
+4. The Testaments (by Margaret Atwood)

 ## Completed:
 1. 1984 (by George Orwell): 9/10